 - Appley to Seaview (busy on a sunny day, but views of Ryde Pier and the Hovercraft whooshing about)

-If you want a bit of a climb with gorgeous views then I would go for:
+If you want a bit of a climb with gorgeous views, then I would go for:

-- Ventnor to Steephill Cove in the South Wight (hilly coastal path which leads to a pretty cove)
+- Ventnor to Steephill Cove in the South Wight (hilly coastal path which leads to a pretty cove) - see #7 in our guide to the Isle of Wight's best circular walks

 - Freshwater Bay to Tennyson Down in the West Wight (steady climb up to a monument with a view.
-Carry on to the Needles Old Battery if you're more adventurous)
+Carry on to the Needles Old Battery if you're more adventurous) - see #1 in our circular walks guide for a great route

-- Hanover Point to Freshwater Bay in the West Wight (cliff edge walk alongside unspoilt beaches)
+- Hanover Point to Freshwater Bay in the West Wight (cliff edge walk alongside unspoilt beaches) - see #2 in our circular walks guide

-- The Needles Old Battery and New Battery (windy and quite busy but great views of The Needles)
+- Headon Warren near Alum Bay in the West Wight (distant views of The Needles) or the Needles Old Battery and New Battery (windy and quite busy but great views of The Needles)

-- Blackgang Viewpoint Car Park to the Pepperpot in the South Wight (short walk but very steep up to an abandoned 13th century lighthouse)
+- Blackgang Viewpoint Car Park to the Pepperpot in the South Wight (short walk but very steep up to an abandoned 13th century lighthouse) - see #6 in our circular walks guide

-If you want to cover a bit of local history or nature on a walk then options include:
+If you want to cover a bit of local history or nature on a walk, then options include:

-If you own a pair of walking boots and one of those transparent folders for your OS map then you might like to attempt a section of the Isle of Wight's coastal path.
-If you want to do the whole thing, then it's about 65 miles, so most people attempt it over 4-7 days (see our suggestions of where to stay).
+If you own a pair of walking boots and one of those transparent folders for your OS map, then you might like to attempt a section of the Isle of Wight's coastal path.
+If you want to do the whole thing, then it's about 70 miles, so most people attempt it over 4-7 days (see our suggestions of where to stay).
 If you just want to do one or two sections, then I personally would do a part around the West Wight or South Wight.
-The majority of the Isle of Wight’s hotels, guest houses, caravan parks and bed and breakfasts are concentrated around the East Wight towns of Sandown, Shanklin and Ryde.
-The West Wight is much quieter and so was our preferred option for a ramble until children and pushchairs arrived, at which point we had to think more practically.

-- Victoria's Island Trail, The Churchill Trail and The Warrior Trail which all feature landmarks about historic characters.
+- Victoria's Island Trail, The Churchill Trail and The Warrior Trail, which all feature landmarks about historic characters.

 - A maritime walk called The Rope Walk in Cowes

-- The Tapnell Trail which circles the 1970 Isle of Wight Festival site.
+- The Tapnell Trail, which circles the 1970 Isle of Wight Festival site.

-If you own a pair of walking boots and one of those transparent folders for your OS map then you might like to attempt a section of the Isle of Wight's coastal path.
-If you want to do the whole thing, then it's about 65 miles, so most people attempt it over 4-7 days (see our suggestions of where to stay).
+If you own a pair of walking boots and one of those transparent folders for your OS map, then you might like to attempt a section of the Isle of Wight's coastal path.
+If you want to do the whole thing, then it's about 70 miles, so most people attempt it over 4-7 days (see our suggestions of where to stay).
 If you just want to do one or two sections, then I personally would do a part around the West Wight or South Wight.
-The majority of the Isle of Wight’s hotels, guest houses, caravan parks and bed and breakfasts are concentrated around the East Wight towns of Sandown, Shanklin and Ryde.
-The West Wight is much quieter and so was our preferred option for a ramble until children and pushchairs arrived, at which point we had to think more practically.

-If that's not enough choice for you (Ed: er, I think it might be) then check out our guides to the 10 best circular walks of 3-9 miles on the Isle of Wight.
-Or, we've got a list of 10 walks of one mile, if you fancy something less ambitious.
+If that's not enough choice for you (Ed: er, I think it might be) then check out our guides to:

 4. Isle of Wight Lighthouses